Ashfaq-Hussain7/Regression_Analysis/README.md

 # Regression Analysis:

-1. Plotting Error Surface of A Dataset
+1. Plotting Error Surface of A Dataset Generated Randomly Using an Interval.